Disclosure: Some of these links are affiliate links, and at no additional cost, I earn a commission if you buy which helps to maintain this website.

 Unfortunately, the AeroPress does not produce crema every time.

 To make crema with the AeroPress, you have to follow a very specific technique.
-If you want to know how to make crema with an AeroPress, I’ll tell you how.
+Let me tell you how:

 - Now that you’ve got your chosen beans, you need to grind them.
 To make crema, you want a fine grind.
 Fresh ground beans are the best contender for making crema.
 The super fine grind makes the water pass through the grounds slower.
 Coffee ground for drip brewers is often of a coarser grind.
 This is part of the reason why drip brewers can make you a whole pot of coffee in under 10 minutes.